What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 What are the Goals of LEED Certification Building Requirements?

-Leed certified project
+leed certified project

 Beyond its certification process, LEED projects encompass a set of clear goals that guide them toward a more sustainable and environmentally responsible path.
 Let’s have a look at these objectives below.